top of page

 • We'll keep applicants updated throughout the selection process.
 Our goal is to make TARA accessible to talented participants across APAC while maintaining high-quality, in-person study groups.

 • We run two rounds each year.
-Round 2 2026 dates TBA.

 Curriculum overview (high-level structure)